• Share this on:

 10. Packing

-Depending on the order, other activities may have to be included, such as: washing, printing or garment dyeing.
+The time of other activities may have to be included depending on the order, such as washing, printing, embroidering and garment dyeing.

 PMTS-software

-Larger factories often use so-called PMTS-software (Principle Member Technical Staff) to help them measure the SAM.
-Such software depends on the information input, such as operator hand and body movements.
+Larger factories often use ‘PMTS software’ (Principle Member Technical Staff) to help them measure the SAM.
+This software depends on the information input, such as operator’s hand and body movements.

-Popular PMTS-software programmes to help you calculate your SAM include:
+Popular PMTS programmes to help you calculate your SAM include:

 The role of production speed

-For the sake of argument let’s presume that our BAM-factory has measured the SAM for a shirt at 25 minutes.
+Let us presume that our BAM factory has measured the SAM for a shirt at 25 minutes.

 SAM (25 minutes per shirt) x 1.25 efficiency loss 31.25